 Veteran travellers to Southeast Asia will have experienced these spas before, but they are mostly new to many.
 For around $5-10, you can soak your feet in a tank of dead skin eating fish resulting in beautiful (or rather clean) feet.
 As part of the deal, most places also throw in a can of beer while the fish are working.

 10 – Shop at the ‘Made in Cambodia’ Markets

 You have to time your visit to the ‘Made in Cambodia’ markets carefully, but it is more than worth it.
-Held on the first and third saturday of the month, this market showcases some of the best handmade items Cambodia has to offer.
-From jewellery to food, live music and performances, this is the creative future of Cambodia.
+Held on the first and third Saturday of the month, this market showcases some of the best handmade items Cambodia has to offer.
+From jewelry to food, live music, and performances, this is the creative future of Cambodia.

 11 – Sip a drink in “Soul Kitchen.”

 12 – Drink a cocktail Miss Wong’s

 If live music isn’t your thing and you want a more upscale place head to Miss Wong’s located down a small lane.
 A taste of China in the past, this place attracts wonderful people and offers great cocktails – A quiet and refined place to drink.

 13 – Foodie Tour by night riding a Vespa